utopia-php/http/docs/Getting-Starting-Guide.md

 > Utopia HTTP requires PHP 8.1 or later.
 We recommend using the latest PHP version whenever possible.

-Wonderful! 😄  You’re all set to create a basic demo app using the Utopia Http.
+Wonderful! 😄  You’re all set to create a basic demo app using the Utopia HTTP.
 If you have any issues or questions feel free to reach out to us on our [Discord Server](https://appwrite.io/discord).